Wounds

 “Poison blood from the wound of the pricked hand”

-The wound from the pricked hand is the Sleeping Beauty wound, the physical injury from the prophecy's fulfillment.
+The wound from the pricked hand is the Sleeping Beauty wound, the physical injury from the prophecy's fulfilment.
 The wound produces poison blood, suggesting the romantic damage the speaker has sustained is toxic and ongoing.

 “What should be over, burrowed under my skin In heart-stopping waves of hurt”